CarlosVecina/Dystopic_Investment_AIgents/README.md

 It is a temporal PoC workaround as they have a paid API to get all this info and much more.

 ### 🛠 Development

+This projects makes use of Python 3.10 and manages dependencies with Poetry.
+Also, some useful Make shortcut commands have been added.
+If you want to interact with any piece of code not dockerized or in the Makefile commands, you should activate Poetry virtual env.

+Make sure you have Poetry and Python 3.10 installed beforehand, then:

+`poetry env use 3.10`

+`poetry install`

+`poetry shell` / `poetry run python ....`

+The project can be launched both in local (Docker containers + GCloud connections) and in cloud (Terraformed GoogleStorage, GoogleBQ and Cloud Run).
+More details can be found in the next section.

 **In local**